LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/setup.rst.txt

 Setup For Java
 ===============

 For the entirety of this course, we will be coding in Java.
-We need to not only have Java installed on our machines, but also some accompanying technologies to allow us to run and edit our Java code.
+Besides installing Java on your machine, you must also add some support technologies to allow you to run and edit Java code.

+.. index:: !
+Java Development Kit, JDK, javac, Java Virtual Machine, JVM

 Java Development Kit
 --------------------